UofTNeurology/masa-open-source/README.md

         - spectrogram1.png
         - spectrogram2.png

 ## Contact
 Please feel free to raise an issue for any queries, suggestions, or discussions.

-This project is a stepping stone towards improving the quality of patient care by leveraging the potential of AI and machine learning in healthcare.
-We welcome you to join us on this exciting journey!
+This project is a stepping stone towards improving the quality of patient care by leveraging the potential of AI/machine learning in neurologic care.
+Specifically, we are starting with audio as a biomarker for swallowing in stroke patients.
+We welcome you to join us on this exciting journey.

+* Lab Members (continuing and joining):
+  * R. Saab, U of T Med, AI4QI in Stroke, U of T, Med, Sunnybrook Research Institute
+  * Dr. A. Balachandar, Neurology, U of T, ML4QI in Stroke
+  * E. Nashnoush, MSc, U of T Data Science, Datathon co-founder, T-CAIREM, Health Quality Ontario, Sunnybrook Research Institute
+  * H. Mahdi, Western University, Med, Sunnybrook Research Institute
+  * R. Dagli, CS2, U of T

+## Disclaimer
+This GitHub repository is for educational purposes only and does not represent expert medical judgment or assessment.
+The tools and information provided herein are not intended for clinical use and should not be relied upon for medical decision-making.
+No duty of care is assumed by the contributors, and all individuals associated with this project are absolved of any medical-legal burden.
+The views and work expressed in this repository do not reflect the official stance of any affiliated institutions or hospitals where we work or study.
+Use at your own risk.